benscott/scratchpads-training/classification/filtering-names.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 1. Go to the page with the classification
-2. On the top of the block you will see a tickbox stating *Hide xxxxxx
+2. On the top of the block you will see a tick-box stating *Hide xxxxxx
    terms*
 3. Select to enable or deselect to disable this filter